-When certain conditions exist, EY Switzerland's policies require the approval of the assignment of individuals to specific audit roles by our Assurance leadership and Country PPD.
+When certain conditions exist, EY Lithuania's policies require the approval of the assignment of individuals to specific audit roles by our Assurance leadership and Regional and / or local PPD.
 This is carried out, among other things, to make sure that the professionals leading audits of listed entities and other public-interest entities possess the appropriate competencies (e.g., the knowledge, skills and abilities) to fulfill their engagement responsibilities and are in compliance with applicable auditor rotation regulations.